focusaurus/express_code_structure/README.md

 ### NODE_ENV

 This is another enticing but terrible idea carried over from Rails.
 There should be exactly 1 place in your app, `app/config.js` that looks at the `NODE_ENV` environment variable.
-Everything else should take an explicit option as a class contsructor argument or module configuration parameter.
+Everything else should take an explicit option as a class constructor argument or module configuration parameter.

 If the email module has an option as to how to deliver emails (SMTP, log to stdout, put in queue etc), it should take an option like `{deliver: 'stdout'}` but it should absolutely not check `NODE_ENV`.